 - All call the property owner(s) when a party disturbs neighbors.

 - Invite tenants/owner to a meeting or mediation session.

-- Call the Housing Inspections Department if there are also problems with the upkeep of the property and grounds.
-Large parties can lead to deteriorating conditions and unsafe buildings.
+- Contact Housing & Fire Inspections if there are also problems with the upkeep of the property and grounds.

 - Contact your SAFE Crime Prevention Specialist.
 The process generally used is: